 There are so many walks you can do in the Gippsland Lakes area.
 You can do the Entrance Walk on the Ninety Mile Beach which is located at the Footbridge in Lakes Entrance.

 You can also do bushwalking tracks near the Stony Creek Trestle Bridge.
-This is a great area for people looking at native wildlife especially bird watching.
-Newlands Arm near has a great path that leads along the water all the way to Paynesville, while the Painesville to Eagle Point walking track suits all levels of fitness.
+This is a great area for people looking at native wildlife, especially bird watching.
+Newlands Arm near has a great path that leads along the water all the way to Paynesville, while the Painesville to Eagle Point walking tracks suit all levels of fitness.

-Please call ahead to the tavern and see if they are open and if they have a shuttle bus timeslot so you can walk, enjoy a drink and be dropped back off to your accommodation.
+Please call ahead to the tavern and see if they are open and if they have a shuttle bus timeslot so you can walk, enjoy a drink and be dropped back off at your accommodation.

 You will also find many bike paths and footpaths around Lakes Entrance, mainly in loops.
 Some will take you along the Esplanade and even all the way out to Kalimna.

 When is the best time to visit the Gippsland Lakes?